practal/.github/profile/README.md

 # Practal — Practical Logic: A Bicyle for Your Mathematical Mind

-*Edited Saturday, 4 February 2023*

-[A First Look At Practal](https://practal.com/press/aflap.1): A First Release of Practal as a Visual Studio Code Extension is out!
+[A First Look At Practal](https://practal.com/press/aflap/1): A First Release of Practal as a Visual Studio Code Extension is out!

 For background information on *Practal* and its vision, please also check out [practal.com](https://practal.com).